If you are into weaving you are probably familiar with a frame, circle or rigid heddle loom.

 Finally, you will have to finish and remove the weave from the loom

-You can use the first few pegs of the loom to measure the length of the yarn that is necessary.
-The amount of heddles you need is half of the number of warp threads.
+- Measure and create the heddles by using the first few pegs on the loom.
+The amount of heddles you will need to make is half the number of warp threads.

 Since you alternatively added heddles to your warp, you will notice that half of the warp threads have a heddle while the other half does not.